f1tenth/f1tenth_doc/going_forward/simulation_archive/index.rst

 ===============
 Why would we want to use a simulator?
 We want to test the car’s algorithms in a controlled environment before we bring it into the real world so that we minimize risk of crashing.
 If you’ve ever had to fix a Traxxas RC car before, you might know that they can be a pain to fix.
 For instance, if a front steering servo plastic piece were to break, we would have to disassemble about 20 parts in order to replace it.
 The simulator will be our best friend for quite a while during development.

-We will use a simulator built for F1TENTH that has a C++ backend and uses RViz to visualize.
+We will use a simulator built for RoboRacer that has a C++ backend and uses RViz to visualize.
 The underlying physics model of the car is a 2D single track model descriped `here in section 5 <https://commonroad.in.tum.de/static/docs/vehicleModels_commonRoad.pdf>`_.

 Installing the Simulator and Setting up Packages for Skeleton Code
 ---------------------------------------------------------------------